Muni bond Wednesday update: 10-year yield increases

 Continue Reading Below

-BIGGEST MOVER: Seven-year bonds.
-Yield increased 6 basis points over the last week to 1.68 percent.
+BIGGEST MOVER: Two-year bonds.
+Yield climbed 8 basis points over the last week to 1.06 percent.

-TWO-YEAR: Yield increased 1 basis point to 0.98 percent.
-The two-year/10-year spread is 130 basis points, up from 128 basis points a week ago.
-The two-year/30-year spread is 187 basis points, compared with 187 basis points a week ago.
+TWO-YEAR: Yield increased 7 basis points to 1.06 percent.
+The two-year/10-year spread is 125 basis points, down from 130 basis points a week ago.
+The two-year/30-year spread is 181 basis points, down from 187 basis points a week ago.

-10-YEAR: Yield rose 3 basis points to 2.27 percent, compared with 2.28 percent for a 10-year Treasury.
-The gap between 10-year municipal bonds and Treasurys has been narrowing over the last week.
-It was 3 basis points on Sept.
-13. The 10-year/30-year spread for municipal bonds is 57 basis points.
+10-YEAR: Yield rose 3 basis points to 2.30 percent, compared with 2.31 percent for a 10-year Treasury.
+The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
+It was less than a basis point on Sept.
+20. The 10-year/30-year spread for municipal bonds is 57 basis points.

 Continue Reading Below